ccgilroy/ffc-data-processing/README.md

 **To run:** Run `source('init.R')` to load packages and source all functions.
 Run the vignettes to produce the outputs described in Examples 1 and 2 from `background.dta` and `train.csv`.

 ## Vignettes

+These vignettes can each be run from the respective RMarkdown files in the `vignettes/` subdirectory.

 ### Example 1: minor data processing